IuryDamascenoDev/IuryDamascenoDev/README.md

 <h1 align="center">Hi there, welcome to my GitHub!
 My name is Iury Damasceno.</h1>
-<h3 align="center">I'm a inquisitive software engineer aspirant, who loves to learn about data and backend.
+<h3 align="center">I'm a inquisitive Software Engineer aspirant, who loves to learn about data and backend.
 Currently looking forward to become a Data Software Engineer.</h3>

 - 🔭 I’m currently working on **a Python Full Stack ecommerce system.**